 Segmentation

 When setting up content, segmentation allows you to target specific groups of users based on criteria that are important to your application.
-Whether you want to show content to certain users or exclude others, the process is flexible and can be tailored to fit your needs.
+Whether you want to show content to certain users or exclude others.
 Let's break it down to make sure everything is clear.

 Locating Information About Your Users